heartpunk/dadabass/notes/b_plus_tree.md

 Invariants
 ----------

 * All leaves are always on the same level.
 As a result, a B+ tree is self balancing *without rotations*, at least for inserts.
+This is precisely because of the fact that B+ trees grow from the top, as a result of splitting root nodes.
 * Root nodes may have as few as two children after sufficient insertions have been performed.
 They start empty.
 They must have fewer children than their overall capacity.
 * Internal nodes must have `ceil(n/2) <= num_children <= n` children.
 * Keys